Survey in Characterizing Semantic Change: Methods for Semantic Change Characterization

 \subsubsection{Orientation}

-To the best of our knowledge, no methodology approaching orientation change with topic-based representation was published.
-Some works in sentiment analysis literature use topic models in a workflow in order to refine the data used by a classifier to predict the perceived sentiment.
-However, topic models are not directly applied for the classification task \cite{Wankhade2022ASO}.
+To the best of our knowledge, no methodology approaching orientation change with topic-based representation has been published. \cite{Wankhade2022ASO} use topic models in their workflow to refine data for a sentiment classifier, but topics are not directly used to detect change in feelings.

-Topic modeling methods are powerful tools for text analysis, but it is important to be aware of the challenges associated with interpreting the results.
-The outcomes often require manual analysis to consolidate and to give sense to the topics.
-This is because the aggregation of words are statistically defined and can be difficult to be understood by humans, which can lead to misinterpretations of word senses.

-By using a variety of evaluation metrics (such as topic coherence and topic diversity) and visualization techniques, the manual work can be reduced.
-In the cited approaches, the authors automatize the selection of topics by performing posterior filtering based on the similarity with dictionary definitions.
-Although the potential of this method to detect neologisms, its use for change characterization still need deepen investigations.